iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ### Install NCSDK On Raspbery Pi 3:

-Make sure you have [Raspian Stretch](https://www.raspberrypi.org/downloads/raspbian/ "Raspian Stretch") installed as the operating system on your Raspberry Pi 3, then continue with the normal install.
+Make sure you have [Raspian Stretch](https://www.raspberrypi.org/downloads/raspbian/ "Raspian Stretch") installed as the operating system on your Raspberry Pi 3, install Tensorflow 1.3.1, then continue with the normal install.
 You will need at least a 16gb SD card on your Raspberry Pi 3.

 ```
  $ sudo apt-get update && sudo apt-get upgrade